-Community members in Sidney and Richland County may soon be receiving a survey form in their mailbox.
-This survey will be sent to a random sample of homes and will help Sidney Health Center identify the health services needed in the community.
+Community members in Richland County and surrounding areas may have received a survey in their mailbox.
+This survey was sent to a random sample of homes on March 11, 2022 and will help Sidney Health Center to identify health services needed in the community.
 This information will be used for strategic planning, grant applications, new programs, and by community groups interested in addressing health issues.

-The Montana Office of Rural Health is assisting Sidney Health Center in the analysis of local community needs, use of local health care services and overall community health.
-This process was developed to maintain quality health care to serve the continuing and future needs of the community.
+This project, administered by the Montana Office of Rural Health and funded in part through the Montana Health Research and Education Foundation (MHREF) Flex Grant, will assist the hospital in an analysis of local community needs, use of local healthcare services and overall community health.
+This process was developed to maintain quality healthcare to serve the continuing and future needs of the community.

-The community healthcare assessment process promotes healthcare as a local affair.
+The community health assessment process promotes healthcare as a local affair.
 Citizens of rural counties can take responsibility for the health of their community by completing the survey they receive in their mailbox.
-Most communities face a large number of complex issues in providing high quality healthcare, but fortunately, Richland County can engage in effective problem-solving, which is the most important factor in the survival of rural health services.
+Most communities face a large number of complex issues in addressing the health and wellness of their citizens, but fortunately, Richland County can engage in effective problem-solving, which is the most important factor in the survival of rural health services.

-Sidney Health Center’s campus includes an acute care (25-bed) hospital, clinic area, cancer care center, certified sleep center, retail pharmacy and an extended care facility offering a complete range of services from birth through end-of-life.
+Sidney Health Center’s services include an acute care (25-bed) hospital, clinic area, cancer care center, certified sleep center, retail pharmacy and an extended care facility offering a complete range of services from birth through end-of-life.
 These primary areas are complemented by several outpatient services including radiology, laboratory and rehab services to name a few.

-“We are pleased to be able to bring some of the best community health resources to Sidney Health Center.
+“We are pleased to be able to bring some of the best community health resources to Richland County.
 The goal of this initiative is to assist forward-thinking rural hospitals and communities in aligning their resources, to address their present and future needs in the best way possible,” said Natalie Claiborne, Assistant Director, Montana Office of Rural Health.